MOST BEAUTIFUL PLACES IN RUSSIA TO VISIT

 Visiting Russia should be more than visiting St. Petersburg and Moscow, and here you will find out about the best places to visit in Russia.

-Russia is a massive country spread through eleven time zones, when it’s early morning in Vladivostok it’s late evening in Kaliningrad; 9 climate zones from Arctic to Subtropical which means here you can find a huge bio and geographical diversity.
+Russia is a massive country spread through eleven time zones.
+When it’s early morning in Vladivostok, it’s late evening in Kaliningrad; 9 climate zones from the Arctic to Subtropical means you can find a huge bio and geographical diversity.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 Ready to find out about the most beautiful places to visit in Russia?

 The cultural capital of Russia is one of the top tourist destinations in the country.
 The city attracts more than 7 million visitors every year.